 If you used a makeup sponge at least once, you must have noticed that it absorbs your foundation and liquid blushes pretty quickly. – well, like a sponge (I crack myself up)

 We’re often asked, “Can I wash my makeup sponge/beauty blender?”
 “How to clean a makeup sponge / beauty blender?”
 “How often do I clean them?”

 My answer at first was, of course you can… but is that true?
 Truth is, I’ve never tried to wash one.

-So I took to the internet, and then I tried 4 of the most popular methods for washing a makeup sponge or a beauty blender.
+I took to the internet, and I tried 4 of the most popular methods for washing a makeup sponge or a beauty blender.
 And trust me, some worked WAAAYY better than others.
 Some didn’t work at all.

 Read on fearless makeup pioneer, and we’ll dig in together.

 What’s the problem with a dirty makeup sponge?